-There is considerable potential for taking a comprehensive approach to improving the condition and value of the scheduled monument and the adjoining urban open land.
-New parkland and playing pitches would be a valuable asset as Baldock's population grows, but could also provide greater protection of the buried archaeological remains and opportunities to present this history in a more accessible way.
+5.11 There is considerable potential for taking a comprehensive approach to improving the condition and value of the scheduled monument and the adjoining urban open land.
+New parkland and playing pitches would, for example, be a valuable asset as Baldock's population grows, but could also provide greater protection for the buried archaeological remains and opportunities to present these in a more accessible way.
+Community engagement is an important part of the planning process, but this is especially so where, as here, the land could become an important community asset and could be used in a variety of ways.
+It follows that there should be a process of involving the community before the future use of this area is determined.

-Scheduled monuments are heritage assets of the highest significance7, and so national and Local Plan policies for their protection will need to be considered as part of any proposals affecting Walls Field.
+5.12 Scheduled monuments are heritage assets of the highest significance, and so national and Local Plan policies for their protection will need to be considered as part of any proposals affecting Walls Field.

-7 Ministry of Housing, Communities and Local Government (2019) National Planning Policy Framework, paragraph 194.
+&lt;sup>9 Ministry of Housing, Communities and Local Government (2019) National Planning Policy Framework, paragraph 194.